NexusGPU/tensor-fusion-site/docs/en/guide/comparison/compare-with-run-ai.md

 # Compare with Run.AI

-[Run.AI](https://run.ai) is a closed-source GPU pooling and virtualization solution.
-Feature set is similar to [HAMi](https://github.com/Project-HAMi/HAMi).
-It was acquired by NVIDIA in Dec.
-2024.
+[Run.AI](https://run.ai) is a closed source proprietary GPU management platform offering pooling and fractional GPU capabilities.
+Its feature set resembles that of [HAMi](https://github.com/Project-HAMi/HAMi), and doesn't support GPU remote sharing or VRAM tiering.
+By the way, NVIDIA acquired Run.AI in December 2024.

-TensorFusion open sourced most of the codes and offers end-to-end GPU virtualization, pooling solution, support almost all industrial in-use NVIDIA GPU models.
-It's newer and vendor agnostic.
+TensorFusion open sourced most of the codes and offers end-to-end GPU virtualization, pooling solution.
+It's newer and vendor agnostic, design for AI Infra team, with completely different technical architecture and different feature set.

 ### Features